-In order to prove that the elements of $B_{i+1}^i$ are linearly independent, one writes down a dependence relation and uses the bimodule homomorphism $\gamma_{i,i+1}$ and the bimodule homomorphism defined in \eqref{surj1} and \eqref{surj2} to conclude that all the coefficients in the dependence relation are zero.
+In order to prove that the elements of $B_{i+1}^i$ are linearly independent, one writes down a dependence relation and uses the bimodule homomorphisms $\phi_i$ from Proposition \ref{propphi}, and the bimodule homomorphism defined in \eqref{surj1} and \eqref{surj2} to conclude that all the coefficients in the dependence relation are zero.
 One proves in a similar way the linear independence of elements in $B_i^i$ and $B_i^{i+1}$.

 By applying the element

 on top, the linear independence of elements in $B_{i+1}^{i+1} $ follows from the linear independence of $B_{i+1}^i$.